Dashgram/sdk-python/README.md

 def bind_telebot(bot) -> None
 ```

 Automatically track all events for the respective framework.
+These methods integrate middleware or handlers to capture all bot interactions.

 ## Examples